super-resolution/Locan/docs/source/documentation.rst

 Documentation
 ===========================

-Documentation is provided as restructured text and as docstrings within the code.
-HTML pages are formatted using Sphinx_.
+Documentation is provided as restructured text, myst markdown, and as docstrings within the code.
+HTML pages and other documentation formats are build using Sphinx_.

 .. _Sphinx: http://www.sphinx-doc.org